Skip to content

 Related Entry: [Logan Matthew Weston – Biography]

-Dr. Graves's welcoming presence represented institutional and personal care, mentorship that sees students as whole people.
+Dr. Graves’s welcoming presence represented institutional and personal care, the kind of mentorship that saw students as whole people.

 Related Entry: [Dr. Evelyn Graves – Biography]; [Logan Weston and Dr. Evelyn Graves – Relationship]

-Nia's quiet support—the protein bar handed over without ceremony—exemplified friendship that respects dignity while meeting practical needs.
+Nia’s quiet support, the protein bar handed over without ceremony, exemplified friendship that respected dignity while meeting practical needs.

-Related Entry: [Nia [Last Name TBD] – Biography]; [Nia and Logan Weston – Relationship]
+Related Entry: [Nia – Biography]; [Nia and Logan Weston – Relationship]

-Logan's roommate who had witnessed the Fall in early 2026, the medical leave, and now the return.
+Logan’s roommate had witnessed the Fall in early 2026, the medical leave, and the return.

 Related Entry: [Marcus Dupree – Biography] (if full file exists)